What Is Oxalic Acid?

 If you have a sticky board, you may want to slip it in at the bottom.
 By doing this, you can inspect the infestation once the treatment is over.

-A sticky board is an insert which you can use in a Langstroth hive.
+A sticky board is an insert that you can use in a Langstroth hive.
 It’s basically a rectangular piece of cardboard with a sticky side.

 You insert it at the bottom of the hive, underneath the screened bottom.
 The mites will fall through the screen and stick to the insert.